rootwork/multietch-update/README.md

 We run `mirror.sh` **three times** because Squarespace is finicky and tries to deny access randomly. `wget` will ignore files that have already been retrieved in the subsequent rounds.

+One quick way to check if all files are there is to look at the `etching-` files; there should be 23.

 ```sh
 rm -rf docs && mkdir docs && mkdir docs/files && mkdir docs/files/assets
 ./mirror.sh